Say Wonderful Things (album)

-Say Wonderful Things was a 1963 LP album by Patti Page, released by Columbia Records as catalog numbers CL 2049 (monaural) and CS 8849 (stereo).
+Say Wonderful Things was a studio LP album by Patti Page, released by Columbia Records.
+It was released in August 1963 as a vinyl LP.
 The album was Page's first LP for Columbia after her long and successful tenure on Mercury Records.
 The title song only reached #81 on the Billboard Hot 100, but was more successful in international markets such as Australia, Hong Kong and Japan.
 The album reached a peak of #83 on the Billboard Pop Albums chart.

 It was re-released in compact disc form, combined with Patti Page's 1964 album, Love After Midnight, by Collectables Records, on November 25, 2003.